dsignn/electron-polymer-cli/README.md

-# electron-polymer-cli
+# ELECTRON POLYMER CLI

-Tool writed with node, used to create module for the player
+Provides the command line to manage the module of the